 It should be noted that data lakes are typically used to store so-called “cool” data – by which we mean data that is infrequently accessed and rarely modified; whilst “hot” data – that is, data that is frequently accessed and updated – is usually stored elsewhere (for example in an OLTP database).

-I am fearless, and therefore powerful: the Data Lab
+Data Lab: I am fearless, and therefore powerful

 Since the storage cost per GB is pretty low, storage efficiency is less of a concern versus accessibility.
 Exposing data verbatim in a data lake for data scientists and analysts to do the feature engineering or modelling that they want to get the data in the shape they need for the given project or product drives agility at the cost of dataset duplication.